NFL Rumors: Cam Newton’s Positive Coronavirus Test Could Put Jarrett Stidham In Line To Start For Patriots

 — Ian Rapoport (@RapSheet) October 3, 2020

-There was not yet an indication that any of Newton’s teammates are infected, or just how long the former MVP quarterback could be out, though there were already some fears that he had been in contact with other players.
+There are not yet indications that any of Newton’s teammates are infected, nor is there information about just how long the former MVP quarterback could be out, though there were already some fears that he had been in contact with other players.

 After missing the majority of last season due to injury, Newton had been steady through three games this season, leading his team to a 2-1 record and throwing for 397 yards in a loss to the Seattle Seahawks.